After COVID revenue collapse, Canadian municipalities face insurance premium spike

 If higher property taxes - the most reliable source of revenue at a time when other income, such as transit fees, has been decimated due to lockdowns - become unaffordable for residents, “the other alternative is cutting expenses and reducing services,” he said.
 “They’re required by law to get to a balanced budget.”

+The biggest revenue losses have been in transit, recreation and other fees, while the biggest expenses were for temporary housing and shelters and other social services, Ontario’s FAO said.

-Larger cities facing steep declines in transit fees had the biggest hit to revenues, but many smaller municipalities have faced big cost challenges, as many families, taking advantage of what appears to be a permanent shift to working from home, at least part-time, have fled large cities for smaller towns in search of more space and affordable housing.
+Larger cities have had the biggest hit to revenues due to transit-fee declines, but many smaller municipalities have faced big cost challenges, as many families, taking advantage of what appears to be a permanent shift to working from home, at least part-time, have fled large cities for smaller towns in search of more space and affordable housing.
 This has put pressure on these towns to fast-track expensive infrastructure and service projects.

 SMALL POOL